- Quick Answer

 Support orders should reflect reality, not assumptions.

-Negotiating Divorce Settlements Efficiently
+Negotiating Divorce Settlements Without Losing Leverage

 Not every divorce needs a courtroom battle.
 A family law attorney: